 In particular, we are mindful that a company's approach to climate risk may affect its reputation in the investment industry.
-The industry is increasingly factoring climate risks into its stock selection process and stewardship activities.
-The key drivers of this trend are regulation and the concerns of underlying beneficiaries.
+We note that some investors are increasingly factoring climate risks into their stock selection process and stewardship activities driven by regulation and the concerns of underlying beneficiaries.
 We recognise there are likely to be regional differences in the magnitude of this risk.